Borden Grammar School: Houses

 In common with many secondary schools in England, Borden has long had a house system.
 At the time of the First World War, the houses were 'Blue', 'Buff' and 'Red'.

 These were later replaced with 'Barrow', 'Borden' and 'School', to which 'Swale' was added in the 1930s.
 Aside from the references to the school's location and benefactor, the etymology of 'Swale' can be explained by reference to the local stretch of water, The Swale, which runs between Sittingbourne and the Isle of Sheppey and also lends its name to the local Borough Council.

 This house system was brought to an end by headmaster Stephen Wright in 2002.

-A house system was reinstated at the start of the school year beginning September 2007.
+The house system was reinstated at the start of the school year beginning September 2007, under Harold Vafeas.
 The new house names are Lord's, Wimbledon, Wembley and Twickenham, named after the homes of cricket, tennis, football and rugby in England; ironically, the school predates the namesakes of two of its houses, Wembley and Twickenham.

-With the loss of Barrow House, there is no longer any reference to the school's benefactor, William Barrow.
+With the loss of Barrow House, there is no longer any reference to the school's founding benefactor, William Barrow.